Andre601/Monocraft-Bitmap/README.md

 - The font does not have a 100% monospacing right now.
 Some characters (Especially unicode emojis) do not have a proper monspaced width (Usually 5px).
 I'm currently debating on increasing the width or otherwise trying to find good looking designs for the characters.
 - None of the `unicode_<x>.png` are covered yet.
 I'm not entirely sure if they are worth the effort to implement.

+## Next steps

+- Add `accented.png` to the pack
+- Make a GitHub Workflow to automatically create a usable resource-pack on release.

 ## Licenses

 This project is licensed under [MIT][license].